harshit-jain52/ctf/GoogleCTF Beginner's Quest 2024/Infiltrate.md

 # Infiltrate

+> We are a security organization and our agents are given unique usernames that are impossible to guess.
+We have recently built a very secure inventory.
+If you are one of our agents, we have a package ready for you!

 Using GDB, take a look at `main()` function.
 It sets **rbp-0x4** = *0xbaadc0de*, and then compares it to *0xdefec8ed*.
 The input starts from **rbp-0x30**.
 Clearly a buffer overflow vulnerability

 ```python